-As a bonus, check your sales figures and identify your biggest back-to-school sellers; Lightspeed Analytics can find these through the Recent Sales report.
-While back to school 2022 will almost certainly be different from 2021 yet again, you can use these insights to make a few educated guesses at what you should be stocking up on next year.
+As a bonus, check your sales figures and identify your biggest back-to-school sellers; Lightspeed Advanced Reporting can find these through the Sales History report.
+While back to school 2024 will almost certainly be different from 2023 yet again, you can use these insights to make a few educated guesses at what you should be stocking up on next year.

-Back to school 2021 is already here.
+Back to school 2023 is here.
 Are you ready?

-With the 2021 back-to-school shopping boom already underway, there’s no time to wait—the sooner you get started on your promotions, the better.
+With the 2023 back to school shopping boom about to kick it into high gear, there’s no time to wait—the sooner you get started on your promotions, the better.